dhallgb/node-red-contrib-seneye/README.md

 This is a simple NodeRED node to read from a Seneye (https://www.seneye.com) and output a javascript object with the measurement values.

 ## Requirements
-- needs libusb installed with "sudo apt install libusb-1.0-0 libusb-1.0-0-dev"
+- needs libusb installed with `sudo apt install libusb-1.0-0 libusb-1.0-0-dev`
-- node-hid installed using "sudo npm install -g node-hid"
+- node-hid installed using `sudo npm install -g node-hid`
 - normally USB devices are owned by root and in order to read them as a normal user, you need to add rules to /etc/udev/rules.d and trigger these new rules
 	- add the file 10-local.rules to /etc/udev/rules.d/
-	- add the user who will run NodeRED to the *pludev* group "sudo usermod -a -G plugdev userid"
+	- add the user who will run NodeRED to the __plugdev__ group `sudo usermod -a -G plugdev userid`
-	- trigger the new rules using "sudo udevadm control --reload-rules"
+	- trigger the new rules using `sudo udevadm control --reload-rules`

 ## Usage
 - install using your normal NodeRED installation command into your custom nodes directories